ctmil/odoo_barcode_wineem/README.md

-# Odoo Barcode
+# Odoo Barcode Wineem

-App for scan barcode with mobile and send it to Odoo Server, Android and iOS.
+App for scan barcode with mobile and send it to Odoo Server (Wineem), Android and iOS.
 Develop by [Moldeo Interactive](https://www.moldeointeractive.com.ar).

 Develop with Angular and Cordova.